Cooked Control¶

 Normally when you use a LOCK command, the expression is only evaluated when it needs to be by some other part of the script that is trying to read the value.
 But with these special cooked control locks, remember that the kOS system itself will query the value repeatedly in the background so it knows how to adjust the piloting.
 Unlike normal LOCKs, these LOCKs will be executed again and again even when you’re not explicitly trying to get their values.

-Unlocking controls
+Unlocking controls¶

-If you LOCK the THROTTLE or STEERING, be aware that this prevents the user from manually controlling them.
+, be aware that this prevents the user from manually controlling them.
 Until they unlock, the manual controls are prevented from working.
 You can free up the controls by issuing these two commands:

 UNLOCK STEERING.